daddevv/TypingTowers/docs/BALANCING.md

 ## Endless Scaling

 After all letters are unlocked, waves can grow more challenging by reducing `spawn_interval`, increasing `mob_base_health`, or increasing `mob_speed`.
-The guiding principle is that `TTK` should remain less than `Tsurvive` while letter prompts remain manageable.
+The guiding principle is that `TTK_total` should remain less than `Tsurvive` while letter prompts remain manageable.
 A gentle exponential increase to health or spawn rate every few waves can provide a long-term challenge without overwhelming the player immediately.

 ## Summary

-Balancing revolves around keeping the ratio of tower damage and firing speed ahead of mob health and spawn rate.
-By monitoring `TTK`, `Tsurvive`, and reload throughput, we can tune parameters so that any player who types each letter correctly can survive the wave.
+Balancing revolves around keeping the ratio of tower damage and firing speed ahead of mob health and spawn rate, while also accounting for projectile travel time, reload throughput, and overlapping spawns.
+By monitoring `TTK_total`, `Tsurvive`, and reload throughput, we can tune parameters so that any player who types each letter correctly can survive the wave.
 Difficulty can ramp up slowly through additional mobs per wave and moderate increases to health or speed, ensuring the game remains fun while serving as effective typing practice.